cyclinder/spiderpool/docs/usage/install/ai/get-started-macvlan.md

 3. Create CNI configuration and proper IP pool resources

-    For Ethernet networks, please configure the Macvlan network interfaces associated with all GPUs and create corresponding IP address pools.
+    For Ethernet networks, please configure macvlan interfaces for all GPU-affined network cards and create corresponding IP address pools.
+For Ethernet networks, please configure macvlan interfaces for all GPU-affinity network cards and create corresponding IP address pools.
+To simplify the complexity of configuring multiple network cards for AI applications, Spiderpool supports categorizing a group of network card configurations through labels.
+Users only need to add the annotation `netresources.spidernet.io/multus-config-label: shared-rdma-gpu` to the Pod, and Spiderpool will automatically inject the corresponding network cards and network resources into the Pod through a webhook.

     The example below shows the configuration for the network interface and IP address pool associated with GPU1.

     ```shell
     $ cat <<EOF | kubectl apply -f -